Axlefublr/qfetter.nvim/README.md

 So now, if you see some bug you want to get to later, just add it to the qflist!
 You will then be able to use the `[q` & `q]` mappings to get to it.

-> I do realize that the default mapping of `'q` is nonsensical and ridiculous, but I can't come up with anything better as a default.
+> I do realize that the suggested mapping of `'q` is nonsensical and ridiculous, but I can't come up with anything better as a default.
 If you have a suggestion, feel free to share in an issue / pr.
+Fwiw, this plugin does *not* add any mappings for you, it's completely up to you to make them.

 You can add a location to the qflist, so it only makes sense to give you the ability to *remove* a location from the qflist: